Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         depth: int
             Depth of activations
         auth_key: Optional[str] = None
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)

         Returns
         -------
         entity_map: Dict[str, ThingObject]
-            Map with entity and its URI as key.
+            Map with entity and its URI as a key.
         relations: List[Tuple[str, OntologyPropertyReference, str]]
             List of relations with subject predicate, (Property), and subject